jjhny2a/LFTP4WIN-CORE/README.md

 ### lftp-conf-override

 This custom command edits a file using specified options.
-Use this to set per command settings that will override the `lftp.conf` defaults when the custom mirror or pget commands are used.
+Use this to set per command settings that will override the `lftp.conf` defaults when the custom `mirror-to-local` or `pget-to-local` commands are used.
 They do not apply globally to lftp.

 ![lftp-conf-override](help/docs/readme-images/lftp-conf-override.jpg)